adonisjs/v6-docs/content/docs/digging_deeper/social_auth.md

   const twitter = ally.use('twitter')
 })

-// You could also dynamicaly retrieve the driver router.get('/:provider/redirect', ({ ally, params }) => {
+// You could also dynamically retrieve the driver router.get('/:provider/redirect', ({ ally, params }) => {
   const driverInstance = ally.use(params.provider)
 }).where('provider', /github|twitter/)